jandecaluwe/urubu/doc/start.md

 What is Urubu?
 ==============

-Urubu is a tool to build static websites.
+Urubu is _a tool to build static websites_.
 The following sections will help you to decide whether it is the right tool for you.

 Static versus dynamic
 =====================